dhmeghana/M2-EmbSys/Project/1_Requirement/README.md

 ## Where
 Fuel level indicator in vehicles,Liquid level indicator in the huge containers in the companies.

+ ## How

+ Developed using c language and simulation in SIMULIDE

 ## High level requirements